UCLALibrary/pt-tools/README.md

     make

-## new
+## pt new

-New is a tool that creates a new pairtree.
+Pt new is a tool that creates a new pairtree.
 The PAIRTREE_ROOT must be set either with an ENV PAIRTREE_ROOT or with a flag otherwise an error will be thrown.
 The PAIRTREE_ROOT may contain subdirectories, and if the directories do not exist, they will be created.
 Setting PARITREE_ROOT to `directory/innerdirectory` would be put the pairtree into `innerdirectory` contained inside of `directory`.

 The basic command when the ENV PAIRTREE_ROOT is not set